 - params: parameters used to create a link for this option, as a QueryDict

-All other methods of Filter and subclasses are considered private implementation details and may change without warning.
+At the moment, all other methods of Filter and subclasses are considered private implementation details.
+You can subclass Filter if you want, and use its functionality, but it may change without warning.